richarddushime/RSEAA.github.io/index.md

 [The Code of Conduct](https://rse-aunz.github.io/code-of-conduct) is designed to provide all participants with community participation guidelines.

 ## Contact Us
-If you would like to know more or have any questions, please contact the organising committee at rse2024 at rse-aunz.org by email.
+If you would like to know more or have any questions, please contact the organising committee at rse2024@rse-aunz.org by email.

 ## Marketing materials